kyang5/coursedescriptions/source/graduate/careerpaths.rst

 .. linksetup
-   Each line should be a link to its new T4 page not the temp sphinx page shown at the end of each line here for reference
+   Each line should be a link to its new T4 page not the temp sphinx page is shown at the end of each line here for reference

 * :doc:`cyberanalyst`
 * :doc:`securityauditor`